semperos/screwdriver/README.md

 # Screwdriver #

-Web assetSpec management for CI builds and local development using a lightweight Java stack.
+Web asset management for CI builds and local development using a lightweight Java stack.

 ## Clojure REPL ##